marklogic/marklogic-mule-connector/CONTRIBUTING.md

 ### Anypoint - Debugging
 Steps to debug a flow
-1. Change the Anypoint Studio perspeective to the Mule Debug perspective using the top-level menus.
+1. Change the Anypoint Studio perspective to the Mule Debug perspective using the top-level menus.
 Choose Window -> Perspective -> Open Perspective -> Mule Debug.
 Alternatively, click the "Mule Debug" icon in the top-right corner of the studio.
 2. Run the application in debug mode using the top-level menus.
 Choose Run -> Debug As -> Mule Application.
 Alternatively, click the "Debug" icon in the toolbar.
 3. In the "Message Flow" tab, right-click an operation and choose "Add breakpoint" to stop execution on that operation.
 4. Initiate the flow.